-The Insert comes equipped with a variable speed circulating air blower.
-The blower is thermostatically controlled for automatic ON/OFF operation, as well as manually with a convenient bypass switch.

-Automatic Blower Operation: Allows the blower to turn on automatically once the Insert has come up to operating temperature.
-It will also shut the blower off after the fire has gone out and the appliance has cooled to below a useful heat output range.
+The Insert comes equipped with twin variable speed circulating air blowers.
+The blower system is thermostatically controlled for automatic operation, as well as manually with a convenient bypass switch.
+Automatic Blower Operation: Allows the blowers to turn on automatically once the Insert has come up to operating temperature.
+It will also shut the blowers off after the fire has gone out and the appliance has cooled to below a useful heat output range.
 Push the rocker switch to the "OFF" position and set the fan speed control to a desired setting.